brightway-lca/brightway2/docs/index.rst

 * Look at some of the :ref:`example notebooks <example-notebooks>`.
 * Use the rest of the manual as a reference while creating next-generation LCA studies.
 If you need additional help, you can search the documentation (search box is on the left), or look in the :ref:`genindex`.

-This manual is `available as a PDF <https://docs.brightwaylca.org/Brightway2-manual.pdf>`_.

 Other resources
 ---------------